I went to Watford looking for the truth and left only with nonsense.

-Before I could ask any more questions, a wave of hollers and people shouting the Star Wars "Imperial March" song told me that Alex Jones had taken to the podium.
-The main event was about to begin.
+Before I could enquire any further, a wave of hollers and people shouting the Star Wars "Imperial March" song told me that Alex Jones had taken to the podium.
+The show was about to begin.

-I'm sure you know who Alex Jones is.
-If you're not, he can best be explained as kind of like a WWE wrestler who adopts the persona of an extremely paranoid person every time he enters the ring.
+I'm sure by now you're aware of who Alex Jones is.
+If not, he's kind of like a wrestler, if the WWE scriptwriters forced that wrestler to assume the persona of an extremely paranoid person every time he entered the ring.
 He seems to have mastered the debating technique of overwhelming you with such a torrent of falsehoods that you couldn't possibly address them all in real time.